Magic Lane

 Magic Lane Ltd. (formerly Route 66 Geographic Information Systems B.V.) is a privately held company headquartered in Amsterdam, the Netherlands.
-Route 66 was founded in 1992 and specialized in navigation software for PC and mobile devices (PocketPC). and released for iOS and Android devices in 2015 In The company has been rebranded as General Magic in 2018 and then again rebranded in 2022 to the current name, Magic Lane Limited, in part as a continuation of the Magic Earth brand as well as a reference to the founder and CTO Johan Lanen.
+Route 66 was founded in 1992 and specialized in navigation software for PC and mobile devices (PocketPC). and released for iOS and Android devices in 2015.
+The company has been rebranded as General Magic in 2018 and then again rebranded in 2022 to the current name, Magic Lane Limited, in part as a continuation of the Magic Earth brand as well as a reference to the founder and CTO Johan Lanen.

 Magic Lane is the developer of Magic Earth, a common proprietary navigation application, first developed by Route 66 in 1999 for PC and mobile devices (PocketPC) and released for iOS and Android devices in 2015.
 It is now developed by the Dutch company Magic Lane.
 In 2016, Route 66 Navigate was discontinued and replaced by the pro version of Magic Earth.
 Notably, since 2018 it has been included as the default navigation application for the /e/ Operating System, a privacy-focused alternative to Android for smartphones.